mcmarto/hello-spring/README.md

 # Building

-To build it you currently need maven to be installed locally (a maven wrapper will be added later).
-If maven is on your path then the following should work
+To build it run

+    ./mvnw package

+or, if you are using Windows:

-    mvn package
+    ./mvnw.cmd package

+This will download maven the first time you run it.

 You should then be able to run the application with